Photoshop is the modern go-to tool for editing and altering images, but changing photographs to put a different spin on them is far from a new trend.

 - Proof that Photoshop makes everything better

-- 97 of the worst Photoshop errors ever, you won't believe your eyes
+- The worst Photoshop errors ever, you won't believe your eyes

 Abraham Lincoln's head on someone else's body